 While Private Benjamin Zellner being held Andersonville, other members of the 47th Pennsylvania remained imprisoned at Camp Ford in Texas.
 Sadly, at least two members of the 47th never made it out alive.

-On 23 April, the 47th Pennsylvania and its brigade crossed the Cane River via Monett’s Ferry.
 Just seven days later, K Company’s Private William Walbert was gone, having succumbed to disease-related complications at a Union Army hospital in New Orleans.

-Beginning 16 May, Captain Charles Abbott and K Company moved with the majority of the 47th from Simmsport across the Atchafalaya to Morganza, Louisiana.
+Beginning 16 May, Captain Charles Abbott and the men from K Company then moved with the majority of the 47th from Simmsport across the Atchafalaya to Morganza, Louisiana.
 Sometime during this phase of duty, Private Matthias Gerrett (alternate spelling of surname: “Garrett”) fell ill with typhoid fever; he was confined to the Union Army’s Barracks Hospital in New Orleans, and passed away there on 24 May.
 Meanwhile, the regiment continued on, reaching New Orleans on 20 June.

 * Note: Although various historical sources place the death of Private Matthias Gerrett as 22 May 1864 or 30 October 1865 and his cause of death as congestive fever, his entry in the U.S. Army’s Register of Deaths of U.S. Volunteer Soldiers states that he succumbed to typhoid fever at the Union’s Barracks Hospital in New Orleans on 24 May 1864.